 Spicy foods: These can cause heartburn and discomfort during a flight, especially when sitting for extended periods.
 It's best to keep your meals mild.

-Changes in cabin pressure might make you bloated, so focus on foods that are easy to digest and that don't risk making the bloating worse
+Pressure: Changes in cabin pressure might make you bloated, so focus on foods that are easy to digest and that don't risk making the bloating worse.

-Maybe stress?
-Many people find traveling (and especially flying) stressful, which can also impact digestion, so again, focus on familiar foods that are easy to digest
+Stress: Many people find traveling (and especially flying) stressful, which can also impact digestion, so again, focus on familiar foods that are easy to digest.

 These foods digest easily, help prevent hunger mid-flight, and keep you comfortable during travel.
 Carbs offer quick energy, while protein and fats digest slowly, keeping you full for longer.
 Adding hydrating foods like fruit can also support your body in managing cabin dehydration.